 - (1) Waiver of defenses.
-In the event of a nuclear incident, as defined in the Act, arising out of nuclear waste activities, as defined in the Act, the Contractor, on behalf of itself and other persons indemnified, agrees to waive any issue or defense as to charitable or governmental immunity. - (2) In the event of an extraordinary nuclear occurrence which- - (i) Arises out of, results from, or occurs in the course of the construction, possession, or operation of a production or utilization facility; or - (ii) Arises out of, results from, or occurs in the course of transportation of source material, by-product material, or special nuclear material to or from a production or utilization facility; or - (iii) Arises out of or results from the possession, operation, or use by the Contractor or a subcontractor of a device utilizing special nuclear material or by-product material, during the course of the contract activity; or - (iv) Arises out of, results from, or occurs in the course of nuclear waste activities, the Contractor, on behalf of itself and other persons indemnified, agrees to waive- - (A) Any issue or defense as to the conduct of the claimant (including the conduct of persons through whom the claimant derives its cause of action) or fault of persons indemnified, including, but not limited to- - (1) Negligence; - (2) Contributory negligence; - (3) Assumption of risk; or - (4) Unforeseeable intervening causes, whether involving the conduct of a third person or an act of God; - (B) Any issue or defense as to charitable or governmental immunity; and - (C) Any issue or defense based on any statute of limitations, if suit is instituted within 3 years from the date on which the claimant first knew, or reasonably could have known, of his injury or change and the cause thereof.
+In the event of a nuclear incident, as defined in the Act, arising out of nuclear waste activities, as defined in the Act, the Contractor, on behalf of itself and other persons indemnified, agrees to waive any issue or defense as to charitable or governmental immunity. - (2) In the event of an extraordinary nuclear occurrence which- Section I, Page 28

+- (i) Arises out of, results from, or occurs in the course of the construction, possession, or operation of a production or utilization facility; or - (ii) Arises out of, results from, or occurs in the course of transportation of source material, by-product material, or special nuclear material to or from a production or utilization facility; or - (iii) Arises out of or results from the possession, operation, or use by the Contractor or a subcontractor of a device utilizing special nuclear material or by-product material, during the course of the contract activity; or - (iv) Arises out of, results from, or occurs in the course of nuclear waste activities, the Contractor, on behalf of itself and other persons indemnified, agrees to waive- - (A) Any issue or defense as to the conduct of the claimant (including the conduct of persons through whom the claimant derives its cause of action) or fault of persons indemnified, including, but not limited to- - (1) Negligence; - (2) Contributory negligence; - (3) Assumption of risk; or - (4) Unforeseeable intervening causes, whether involving the conduct of a third person or an act of God; - (B) Any issue or defense as to charitable or governmental immunity; and - (C) Any issue or defense based on any statute of limitations, if suit is instituted within 3 years from the date on which the claimant first knew, or reasonably could have known, of his injury or change and the cause thereof.
 The waiver of any such issue or defense shall be effective regardless of whether such issue or defense may otherwise be deemed jurisdictional or relating to an element in the cause of action.
-The waiver shall be judicially enforceable in accordance with its terms by the claimant against the person indemnified.
+The waiver shall be judicially enforceable in accordance with its terms by the claimant against the person indemnified. - (v) The term extraordinary nuclear occurrence means an event which DOE has determined to be an extraordinary nuclear occurrence as Section I, Page 29 defined in the Act.
+A determination of whether or not there has been an extraordinary nuclear occurrence will be made in accordance with the procedures in 10 CFR part 840.